jasonmimick/learn-mongodb/BackupsWithMongodump.md

 effect only allow connections from the same server the ```mongod``` is running.
 This exercise will chose this later option as well.

+Our plan here will be to chose one node to load the data into and then let it replicate.
-Before we restart the replica set nodes, we'll reconfigure them to only list on the localhost interface.
+Pick one node and reconfigure it to run in standalone more and only list on the localhost interface.

-If you run your ```mongod```'s with a config file, edit each node's config file adding:
+If you run your ```mongod```'s with a config file, edit each node's config file adding the net.bindIp and commenting out the replication settings (comment out all replication settings):

 ```
 net:
    bindIp: 127.0.0.1
+...
+#replication:
+#   replSetName: replSet
 ```

 If you're running your replica set with command line parameters, then add the following to your